 A limitation of a regular GRE-encapsulated tunnel is that the resulting tunnels cannot be added to a bridge group.
 GRE for bridging provides this ability.
-GRE for bridging should be used only in cases in which tunnel interfaces are to be included in a bridge group.
+Use GRE for bridging only in cases in which tunnel interfaces are to be included in a bridge group.

-To configure GRE for bridging, use the gre-bridge option of the Bridging with GRE command.
-For more information about using GRE for bridging, refer to Brocade 5600 vRouter Bridging Reference Guide.
+To configure GRE for bridging, use the gre-bridge option of the interfaces tunnel encapsulation command.
+For more information about using bridging, refer to Brocade 5600 vRouter Bridging Configuration Guide.